ZelmoTheDragon/ws-rs-explorer/README.md

 Example for a customer entry point: `Customer`.
 You need a *Jakarta 9.1* web project.
-See `happi-exeplorer-xxxx-example` for more details.
+See `happi-exeplorer-example` for more details.

 ### Step 1: Create your table in database